simplyEmmanuel/financial-fraud-detection-ml/README.md

   Ensemble methods such as Random Forest and Gradient Boosting are highly effective for fraud detection.
 Feature selection significantly improves model interpretability and performance.
 However, the synthetic nature of the dataset and potential imbalances are limitations.

   The feature importance plot for the Random Forest model reveals that 'amount', 'step', and 'type_TRANSFER' are the most significant features in predicting fraudulent transactions.
-'type_CASH_OUT' and 'type_PAYMENT' are given less importance, suggesting that these features have less influence on the model's predictions.
+'type_CASH_OUT' and 'type_PAYMENT' are given less importance, suggesting that these features influence the model's predictions less.

 ## Future Work
 Future efforts include validating models using real-world datasets, exploring advanced techniques like deep learning, and continuously updating models with new data to maintain accuracy.